Hunting and Trapping

 Deer – Archery

-Limited public deer archery hunting is allowed at six Oakland County Parks.
-At Addison Oaks County Park hunting is restricted to Addison Oaks-East and at Independence Oaks County Park it is restricted to Independence Oaks- North.
+Limited public deer archery hunting is allowed at six Oakland County parks.
+At Addison Oaks County Park, hunting is restricted to Addison Oaks-East and at Independence Oaks County Park it is restricted to Independence Oaks- North.
 Hunting rules are listed in the individual park archery maps below.
-OCPR and Michigan Department of Natural Resources hunting rules and regulations are strictly enforced.
+Oakland County Parks and Recreation and Michigan Department of Natural Resources hunting rules and regulations are strictly enforced.
 Oakland County Parks are open for the extended archery season (through January 31, 2019) as part of the MDNR Urban Deer Management Zone.
 No baiting is allowed after January 1 and all park and MDNR rules will still be strictly enforced.

 DNR Hunting Digests